ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

 {% highlight csharp %}
 /**** DIGITAL SENSORS AND ACTUATORS ****/
+// Connect the buzzer to digital port 2
+IBuzzer buzzer;
 // Connect the button sensor to digital port 4 IButtonSensor button;
 // Connect the Blue LED to digital port 5